 beautiful scientific documents, he started with the tex

-program but Leslie Lamport built latex
+program but Leslie Lamport built latex by combining

-commands into fewer and simpler macros.
+multiple tex commands into fewer and simpler macros.
 Both

-originally created documents in dvi
+originally created documents in dvi or

-format.
-Nowadays, pdf
+postscript format.
+Nowadays, pdf files are the

 best way to make a document that looks the same to all who want to view